-A male condom (rubber, safe) is a sheath of thin, strong material worn over the erect penis during intercourse to catch the ejaculated sperm.
-Condoms are made of latex, polyurethane or “natural skin”.
-Condoms are either pre-lubricated or non-lubricated; choosing one or the other is a personal preference.
+A male condom is a sheath of thin, strong material worn over the erect penis during intercourse to catch the ejaculated sperm.
+Condoms are made of latex, polyurethane or "natural skin".
+Condoms are either pre-lubricated or non-lubricated.
+Choosing one or the other is a personal preference.
 However, additional lubrication may be added to a non-lubricated condom so that intercourse will be more comfortable.
-Condoms reduce the risk of pregnancy and sexually transmitted infections (STIs).
+Condoms reduce the risk of pregnancy and most sexually transmitted infections (STIs).
 Female condoms made of polyurethane are also available.

 How effective are condoms?